den01-python-programming/exercise-4-17-items/README.md

 # Exercise 4.17 Items

-Implement the class `Items` described here.
+Implement the class `Item` described here.

 Write a program that reads names of items from the user.
 If the name is empty, the program stops reading.
 Otherwise, the given name is used to create a new item, which you will then add to the `items` list.